barodeur/react-native-nfc-ios/README.md

 # React Native NFC for iOS

 > ⚠️ Apple CoreNFC is only available for iOS11 on iPhone 7 and iPhone 7 Plus devices.
+> It does not seems to be available on simulator at the moment, but it should be available later.

-> ⚠️ iOS11 is only available as beta 5, you should use Xcode 9 beta to build your project.
+> ⚠️ iOS11 is currently available as beta 7, you should use Xcode 9 beta 6 to build your project.
+> This project is updated and tested frequetly against new beta releases.

 ## Demo